AGProjects/sylk-webrtc/README.md

 ## Development

 Node.js is needed for development.
-Version >= 10.0 is recommended.
+Version >= 16.1.0 is required.
 For convenience the `configure` script and `Makefile`  are provided.

 Node.js can be downloaded from https://nodejs.org